BB - History

 These objectives have remained the ideal for Berkshire Bedlam since their inception!

-No history of Berkshire Bedlam would be complete without acknowledging the huge role played by Jeff Bates during the first 10 years of its life.
-A founding member along with Ron Withington, Jeff became the real inspiration behind the side as it developed, playing the parts of foreman, dancer, musician, and the first Fool.
-Jeff was responsible for researching the music and dances, and composed several tunes to fit certain dances, many of which are still used today.
+- No history of Berkshire Bedlam would be complete without acknowledging the huge role played by founding member Jeff Bates during the first 10 years of its life.
+Along with Ron Withington, Jeff carried out a large amount of research on the Fieldtown dances, and then went on to became the real inspiration and driving force behind the side as it developed, playing the parts of foreman, dancer, musician, and the first Fool.
+Jeff was responsible for researching the music and dances, and composed several tunes to fit some of the dances, many of which are still used today.
 Without Jeff it is highly unlikely BB would have developed as it did, and all those who have ever been a part of the side owe him a huge debt.

 In 1979 Jeff produced a fascinating study of the influences which led up to the formation of Berkshire Bedlam, including the part played by Old Spot, and containing also some original research into Morris Dancing at Leafield, with much information coming from the work of Cecil Sharp and other collectors.
 It also contained some thoughts about BB as it had evolved and some aspirations for the future.
 Called 'The Berkshire Bedlam Organ', it would be of particular interest to anyone who would like to know more about the history of the Morris.
 Click here to go to the report